DulithaRanatunga/lesson-rewrite/src/README.md

 ## Todo:
-- Error handling for when GPT can't do a task
-- Minimum inputsize
 - Make the number of tokens similar to input size
 - Make the temperature UI tweakable (just for testing)
 - Add to a new page